-Organizations may face legal consequences if the insured files a claim and it can’t be proven that a notice was mailed.
+Organizations may face legal consequences if the insured files a claim and it can't be proven that a notice was mailed.
 Should an organization deny the claim, the insured can take the case to court and sue for damages.
-In the absence of proof of mailing, the organization in question will automatically lose the case.
+In the absence of proof of mailing, the organization may lose the case.

 Organizations relying on postal mail for their operations, marketing or customer service face a number of risks when they outsource their mailings to a third party, including: